regevs/gamma_smc/README.md

 </pre>
 The input file is in `vcf`, `vcf.gz`, `bcf` or `bcf.gz` formats.

+Use a separate file per chromosome.

+Positions that are not specified explicitly in the `vcf` are assumed to be homozygous (unless masked out).
+It is therefore better and faster to process the `vcf` such that all sites are segregating (i.e. there is at least one derived allele in the sample).

 ## Specifying a subset of samples
 If no option is specified, all the samples in the input file will be used.
 <pre>